GoogleCloudPlatform/workflows-demos/bigtable-ai/vertex-vector-search/workflows/README.md

 ##### Bigtable Parameters

 Enter the `instance_id` and `table_name`.
+To use a non-default Application Profile, enter the desired Application Profile ID in `app_profile_id`.
 The following parameters: `id_column`, `embedding_column`, `crowding_tag_column`
 help map which column in Bigtable (cf:col or `_key` for rowkey) to map into id, embedding and crowding_tag respecively.
 `id_column` and `embedding_column` are mandatory.